denimcouch/noc-vue/src/chapters/00-randomness/notes.md

 ### Some Basic Probability Principles

-I am going to add some definitions here since I didn't take Statistics or Probability in college and it's been over 15 years since I studied it.
+I am adding some definitions here since I didn't take Statistics or Probability in college and it's been over 15 years since I studied it.

+**Single-Event Probability** - The likelihood that a given event will occur.
+**Outcomes** - All possible results of a random process.
+**Event** - The specific outcome or combination of outcomes being considered.